anthonyrisinger/cga/README.md

 1. Explain why the meet operation $(A^* \wedge B^*)^*$ works identically for all geometric primitives.
 What role does each dual operation play?
 What is the computational cost of this generality?

-2. The traditional line-line intersection algorithm uses ~20 operations but needs special logic for parallel/skew cases.
-The GA meet operation uses ~100 operations but handles all cases uniformly.
+2. The traditional line-line intersection algorithm uses a minimal operation count but needs special logic for parallel/skew cases.
+The GA meet operation uses significantly more operations but handles all cases uniformly.
 When would you choose each approach?

 3. Why do some objects naturally suit OPNS representation while others suit IPNS?
 Give specific examples and explain the computational advantages of each choice.